-- 3.30 Brigstock village is located either side of Harper's Brook and a detailed Flood Risk Report for the village has been prepared by the Local Flood Authority- Northamptonshire County Council.
-The main flood risk to the village is a combination of surface water runoff from the surrounding hills and river flooding from Harper's Brook.
-Flooding from the river is likely to have a slow response rate and therefore sufficient warning time, however surface water flooding from the surrounding steep land is likely to have a quick response rate with little warning. - 3.31 Development should contribute towards reducing the risk of flooding and to the protection and improvement of the quality of the water environment in accordance with North Northamptonshire Joint Core Strategy 2011 2031 Policy 5.
+- 3.30 Brigstock village is located either side of Harper's Brook and a detailed Flood Risk Report for the village has been prepared by the Local Flood Authority-Northamptonshire County Council.
+The main flood risk to the village is a combination Figure 13: Benefield Road allotments are a key open space of surface water runoff from the surrounding hills and river flooding from Harper's Brook.
+Flooding from the river is likely to have a slow response rate and therefore sufficient warning time, however surface water flooding from the surrounding steep land is likely to have a quick response rate with little warning. - 3.31 Development should contribute towards reducing the risk of flooding and to the protection and improvement of the quality of the water environment in accordance with North Northamptonshire Joint Core Strategy 2011 - 2031 Policy 5.